andrewdallow/DesignPatterns/FactoryPattern/FactoryMethod/PizzaStoreExample/README.md

 ### Pizza Store:
 Suppose we have a Pizza Chain with many pizza stores which make different styles of pizza.
-In this example we use the Factory Method Pattern for creating and order for a pizza.
+In this example we use the Factory Method Pattern for creating an order for a pizza.

 There are three Pizza Stores, NYPizzaStore, ChicagoPizzaStore, and CaliforniaPizzaStore, which all make their own style of pizza.
 The Factory Method